 - Contingency Fund of State is under him and he makes advances out that to meet unforeseen expenditure

 - State Finance Commission is constituted every five years by him.
-(Read about Finance Commission of India in the linked article.)
+(Read about the Finance Commission of India in the linked article.)

 Judicial Powers of the Governor